 Pollen makes some people sneeze, but it is very important.
-Almost 80% of plants in the world require pollen.
-Believe it or not, one of every three bites of food we eat comes from a plant that has been pollinated by moving pollen from one flower to another starting a fruit or seed to form.
-Pollen also supports the flowering of 90% of plants!
-A fine powdery substance, typically yellow, pollen consists of microscopic grains discharged from the male part of a flower (the stamen) or a male cone.
-Each pollen grain contains a male gamete that can fertilize the female ovule, to which the wind, insects, birds, bees, butterflies, and bats assist in transporting pollen.
+Almost 80% of plants worldwide require pollen.
+Believe it or not, one of every three bites of food we eat comes from a plant that has been pollinated when pollen moves from one flower to another, starting fruit or seed formation.
+Pollen is a fine, powdery substance, typically yellow, made of microscopic grains discharged from the male part of a flower (the stamen) or a male cone.
+Each pollen grain contains a male gamete that can fertilize the female ovule, and it is transported by the wind, insects, or other animals.

-As part of the food chain, birds and other small mammals are dependent on fruits and seeds to survive.
-These plants produce heavier, stickier pollen designed to cling to bees, butterflies, birds, and animals.
-Pollinators spread the powder to other plants, flowers, and seeds.
+In the food chain, birds and other small mammals depend on fruits and seeds to survive.
+These plants produce heavier, stickier pollen that clings to pollinators such as bees, butterflies, bats, and birds.
+Pollinators then spread the powder to other plants, flowers, and seeds.
+All of our fruits and vegetables depend on pollination to grow.
+Fruits and vegetables are important to people, plants, animals and life on earth!

 Activity 2 – Pollination:Spring, Summer, and Fall